DaAlbrecht/thesis-TEKO/content/Implementation.typ

 ```]

 In the example above the `print_hello` handler takes no arguments and just returns
 a static string.
-In the openapi specification the replay microservice needs to beable to
+In the openapi specification, the replay microservice needs to be able to
-receive query parameters or a json body.
+receive query parameters or a JSON body.
 #linebreak()

 In axum there are `Extractors`.
 Extractors are used to extract data from the request.